lsst-it/ittn-081/index.md

 ### Considerations

 Adding an inline filter near the coating chamber chiller, specifically on the line leading to the computer room, would be beneficial even though the coating chamber already has its own filter.
+Adding a new filter adjacent to the connections to the existing pipes prevents any contaminates in the pipes when they are installed from getting into the cooling system.

-Installing a check valve can help prevent back flow, providing an additional layer of protection beyond the four motorized valves that will be installed in line with the coating chiller.
-This check valve will ensure that the coolant flows in only one direction, preventing any potential reverse flow that could modify the glycol mixture.
+Installing a check valve can help prevent  waiting flow/cooling capacity by sending flow in the wrong direction, providing an additional layer of protection beyond the four motorized valves that will be installed in line with the coating chiller.

 ### Controls